EnsoBuild/sdk-ts/docs/ShortcutsApi.md

 let referralCode: string; //Referral code that will be included in an on-chain event. (optional) (default to undefined) let destinationChainId: number; //Chain ID of the network to bridge to and receive tokenOut (optional) (default to undefined)

-const { status, data } = await apiInstance.routerControllerRouteShortcutTransaction(
+const { status, data } = await apiInstance.routeShortcutTransaction(
     fromAddress,
     amountIn,
     tokenIn,